 Volume: Advantage: Corda Jazz

 The Element has an analog potentiometer volume control.
-It’s smooth, wide range, well balanced, but still a pot.
-The Jazz uses a stepped attenuator triggered by an analog pot; there is no pot in the signal path, only metal film resistors.
+It’s a very good one: smooth, wide range, well balanced, but still a pot.
+The Jazz changes the resistors in its gain-feedback loop; there is no pot in the signal path.
 It has about 30 steps, each about 1.5 dB apart.
-One can argue whether a stepped attenuator makes any audible improvement, but there’s no question the stepped attenuator is a superior design: cleaner signal with perfect channel balance at all volumes, and unheard of at this price.
+This is a superior design: cleaner signal especially at the low to moderate volumes we actually use when listening, and perfect channel balance at all volumes.

 Imagery: Advantage: Corda Jazz

-The Jazz has a mode to artificially create a more natural stereo image from normal (non-binaural) stereo recordings.
-It’s a switch that blends channels with phase delay depending on the difference in L / R channels.
+The Jazz has a switch that creates a more natural stereo image from normal (non-binaural) stereo recordings.
+It blends channels with phase delay depending on the difference in L / R channels.
 I’ve used these before and they’re usually gimmicky.
 Meier’s is not a gimmick.
-It’s the only one I’ve heard that improves the image while getting out of the way of the music being otherwise sonically neutral or nearly transparent.
-I said “nearly” transparent.
-It does make the tone a tad less rich, a small emphasis in the mids to treble.
+It’s the only one I’ve heard that improves the image while getting out of the way of the music being nearly transparent.
+I said “nearly” because it does create a subtle emphasis in the upper mids to lower treble.
 I usually leave it off, except on recordings with extreme L-R separation, where for example a singer or instrument is entirely in one channel or the other.
 These are hard to listen to on headphones, and this switch fixes that.

 Build Quality: Advantage Corda Jazz

 Both have great build quality, but the Jazz is a small step higher both inside and out: the case, switches, knob, power supply and other internal components.
 The Element is by no means cheaply made, it’s a pleasure to view and handle.
-But the Jazz is a step up.
+But the Jazz is better by a nod.

 Sound Quality – Subjective Listening

 Both sound great: clean, neutral, detailed and fast without brightness, deep bass without being bass-heavy.
 Both are dead silent even at high gain full volume – no hum or other background noise.
-Both have excellent measurements comparable to professional reference gear.
+Both measure well.
 Not having a DAC, the quality of the Jazz depends on the source.
 I compared the Jazz & Element using an Asus Xonar DX sound card to drive the Jazz, and driving the Element with a USB bit stream.
-I used Audeze LCD-2 headphones and extremely high quality recordings of a variety of music, mostly acoustic.
+I used Audeze LCD-2 headphones (with the 2016 Fazor drivers) and high quality recordings of a variety of music from electronic to acoustic.

-That said, if I needed the flexibility that the Element provides–listening to music from a laptop where I must stream bits over USB because I can’t install a high quality sound card, or I needed a DAC with line level RCA output in addition to a great headphone amp, or I was using great but less than reference quality headphones like Sennheiser HD-600 instead of the Audeze–I would grab the Element in a heartbeat.
-To put some meat to that statement, my Element is not for sale.
+That said, if I needed the flexibility that the Element provides–listening to music from a laptop where I must stream bits over USB because I can’t install a high quality sound card, or I needed to use it as a preamp in addition to a great headphone amp, or I was using great but less than reference quality headphones like Sennheiser HD-600 instead of the Audeze–I would grab the Element without hestitation.